schoenemeyer/DGX-1-Fundamentals/README.md

 # DGX-1-Fundamentals  Quick User Guide

 This quick guide is useful for clients that start working with NVIDIA DGX-1 and want to move forward as quick as possible.
 All the information below is public.
+There is also a 90sec video on youtube https://www.youtube.com/watch?v=fAZS4V2aolI to get a quick overview.

 ![After processing](https://github.com/schoenemeyer/DGX-1-Fundamentals/blob/master/figures/maxresdefault.jpg)